openmobilehub/omh-maps/README.md

       }
    }
    ```

+   ##### Variant singleBuild
+   - Define the `Service`.
+In this example is maps.
+   - Define the `ServiceDetails`.
+In this example are `gmsService` and `nonGmsService`.
+   - Define the dependency and the path.
+In this example are `com.openmobilehub.android:maps-api-googlemaps:1.0"` and `com.openmobilehub.android:maps-api-openstreetmap:1.0`.

+   **Note: It's important to observe how a single build encompasses both GMS and Non-GMS configurations.**

+   ##### Variant gms
+   - Define the `Service`.
+In this example is maps.
+   - Define the `ServiceDetails` .
+In this example is `gmsService`.
+   - Define the dependency and the path.
+In this example is `com.openmobilehub.android:maps-api-googlemaps:1.0"`.
+   **Note:** gms build covers only GMS (Google Mobile Services).

+   ##### Variant nonGms
+   - Define the `Service`.
+In this example is maps.
+   - Define the `ServiceDetails` .
+In this example is `nonGmsService`.
+   - Define the dependency and the path.
+In this example is `com.openmobilehub.android:maps-api-openstreetmap:1.0`.
+   **Note:** nonGms build covers only Non-GMS configurations.

 3. Save and [sync Project with Gradle Files](https://developer.android.com/studio/build#sync-files).
 4. Now you can select a build variant.
 To change the build variant Android Studio uses, do one of the following: